 Then, flip the pancakes around and cook them on the other side for another minute.
 Repeat until you have finished your batter.
 These measurements make 4 pancakes when each pancake is made with a ¼ measuring cup of batter.

-Serve these healthy dairy-free vegan pancakes immediately alongside some maple syrup and fresh berries like raspberries, blueberries or strawberries.
+Serve these healthy vegan buttermilk pancakes immediately alongside some maple syrup and fresh berries like raspberries, blueberries or strawberries.

-Other than substituting some ingredients for these fluffy pancakes with vegan alternatives, you can add some additional flavoring ingredients.
+Other than substituting some ingredients for these fluffy dairy free pancakes with vegan alternatives, you can add some additional flavoring ingredients.